Monika Kin Gagnon

 Essays and Book Chapters

 “Posthumous Cinema and Creative Archiving: Charles Gagnon’s R69 and Joyce Wieland’s Wendy and Joyce,” in Cinephemera, eds.
-Gerda Cammaer and Zoë Druick (Montreal: McGill Queen’s Press, forthcoming).
+Gerda Cammaer and Zoë Druick (Montreal: McGill Queen’s Press, 2014).

 “Amplifying Threat: Reasonable Accomodations and Quebec’s Bouchard-Taylor Commission (co-authored with Yasmin Jiwani),” in Shifting the Ground: Nation-state, Indigeneity, Culture, eds.
 Smaro Kamboureli and Robert Zacharias (Guelph: Wilfred Laurier Press, 2012).